Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 SuPer eXcellent graphics demo

 Yep, I've been enjoying another doodle on my Atari ST and if you wanna see more of my work then click here for a laugh.
-Okay, this time I've been experimenting with SPX, a technology by Electronic Images, that magically stitches together several Spectrum 512 pics into a ginormous image displayed in scrollable overscan.
+Okay, this time I've been experimenting with SPX, a technology created by Electronic Images in the early 90s.
+This magically stitches several Spectrum 512 pics into one ginormous image displayed in scrollable overscan.

 I've always loved the idea of the SPX format and remember buying several PD disks back in the day.
-Of course, most of the pictures were titillating girls or something of a fantasy theme.
+Of course, most of the pictures were titillating girls or something of a fantasy theme (no complaints from me).
 The potential of huge Spectrum 512 images, in overscan, was quite mind-blowing at the time. (ignore my capture, the scrolling is silky smooth).

 SuPer eXcellent Graphics Demo can be downloaded from my Dropbox.
-Be warned, it's pretty big.
+Be warned, it's big.
 In fact, too big to fit onto a real floppy as I got carried away and made lots of SPX images, so installation is intended for a hard drive or Ultrasatan.
-However, I have made a huge ".ST" image that should work as a good alternative for those using Hatari.
-Within my download, I've included the Atari ST programs used to create each SPX picture.
+However, I have made a huge ".ST" image that should work as a good alternative for those using an emulator.

 Perhaps you feel inspired to make your own SPX images?
-If so, I'd love to see whatever you guys managed to create!!
-Righto, I hope you enjoy my humble graphics demo?
-Let me know in the comments below...
+I would love to see whatever you guys managed to create - let me know in the comments.
+Scroll down for more information and I hope you enjoy my humble graphics demo...

 Go, create!

 Now, reading these instructions might appear dull and longwinded?
-Possibly far too much hassle if you're as lazy as me but don't worry because it's actually very easy to make your own SPX images.
-Have a bash:
+Possibly far too much hassle if you're as lazy as me?
+Well, don't worry because it's actually very easy to make your own SPX images.
+Dead easy, so have a bash:

 - Those without any artistic skills, ahem, should download imaged off the internet!!
 Look for something large, possibly with a clean background and try to select something that uses a portrait ratio.